nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### 4.1 CredentialSubject

 It MUST specify the contents of the `credentialSubject` JSON field.
-It MUST specify which parts of the `credentialSubject` are mandatory or optional and the format.
+It MUST specify which parts of the `credentialSubject` are mandatory or optional, and the format.

 ### 4.2 Issuance & distribution

-A VC specification MUST specify how a VC is issued and who may issue it.
-It MUST specify which protocols and standards are used in obtaining the VC.
+A VC specification MUST specify how a VC is issued and if there are any requirements on the issuer.
-It MUST specify where it MAY be stored and if it's distributed to others in some way.
 It MUST specify any requirements for the holder.
 It MUST specify if VCs or other credentials are required in order to obtain the VC.
 It MUST specify the content-type `type` selector.

 ### 4.3 Supported proofs